-The question of what, if any, impact of the Plaintiff’s termination may have on their lost past earnings or lost future earnings is a valuable service the vocational expert can offer to the Plaintiff or Defense attorney.
-The vocational expert can determine and testify about the Plaintiff’s ability to return to work in their previous occupation, and their ability to earn money equivalent to their pre-termination earnings when employed in the future.
+The question of what, if any, impact of the Plaintiff’s termination may have on their lost past earnings or lost future earnings is a valuable service the employment expert witness can offer to the Plaintiff or Defense attorney.
+The employment expert witness can determine and testify about the Plaintiff’s ability to return to work in their previous occupation, and their ability to earn money equivalent to their pre-termination earnings when employed in the future.

 An Employability Assessment May Include: